Smiling can imply a sense of humour and a state of amusement, as in this painting of Falstaff by Eduard von Grützner.

 Compare the benefits from writing your own business plan with the costs and shortcomings of a plan written by a third party.

+Personal development is a spinoff from your investment of time and energy.
+Being able to write a plan is a valuable management skill that remains with you.
+During the writing process, you create additional ideas and variations.
+Your pride in your accomplishment will be apparent to your readers and others.
 Your composition is easier and less costly to revise.
 Business plans are noted for quickly becoming out-of-date because data, circumstances and events are ever changing.
 Different lenders or investors have varying requirements and almost all request some alteration or additional information.
 Suggestions from associates and reviewers are easily inserted.
 Your visions remain adjustable and flexible.
+Confidential data remains in YOUR files where you can easily access it for applying to other purposes.
+You are more aware of discrepancies or inconsistencies which you can defend or correct.

+Your investor or lender may be able to supply privileged information such as economic analyses, highly protected marketing intelligence or pending legislation.
 Ease in converting into internal project plans increases your return from your major writing investment and reduces "re-inventing the wheel" for subsequent projects or plans.

 Writing your own business plan requires a little courage.
 If you are operating or planning to operate your own business, it's a good bet you've got loads of that!
 The next requirement is time.
 Study the benefits listed here and I'm sure you will manage that accordingly.

+In economics, economic output is divided into physical goods and intangible services.
+Consumption of goods and services is assumed to produce utility.
+It is often used when referring to a Goods and Services Tax.
 We satisfy our needs and wants by buying goods and services.
 Goods are items you can see and touch, such as a book, a pen, salt, shoes, hats, a folder etc. Services are provided for you by other people, such as; a doctor, a lawn mower worker, a dentist, haircut and eating in restaurants.

 The service-goods continuum

 The dichotomy between physical goods and intangible services should not be given too much credence; these are not discrete categories.
 Most business theorists see a continuum with pure service on one terminal point and pure commodity good on the other terminal point.
 Most products fall between these two extremes.
 For example, a restaurant provides a physical good (prepared food), but also provides services in the form of ambiance, the setting and clearing of the table, etc. And although some utilities actually deliver physical goods & services; like water utilities which actually deliver water — utilities are usually treated as services.
+In business, people sometimes talk about the marketing of products and services.
+This is clearly tautological - services are products.
+Marketers must draw on the same set of principles and skills to market all products, whether they are apples, oranges or haircuts.
+Like economists, marketers too view goods and services as two ends of a continuum.

 If you are looking for some guidelines on choosing your first surfboard, this article will be a revelation.
 Here you will find some simple tips on how to choose your first surfboard.

 If riding on sea waves has always been your dream and you have finally reached the point where you are ready to try it out, the first thing to do is buy a surfboard.
 Surfing on the Internet has brought you to this article which is about choosing your first surfboard!
 As you know, it is an adventure sport, wherein you ride the incoming waves on the sea shore using a board as your vehicle.
 Your surfboard needs to be such that it can take the lashing of incoming waves, have the right design to cut through the waves and float over them, while providing a solid base to take your weight.
 In the following lines, I provide some straightforward tips on choosing your first surfboard.
+The image of the blue sea with rising and falling waves and a surfer riding them with grace and balance!
+What a sight and a feeling it is indeed.
+Though great surfers make it look easy, it is a fact that it's a dangerous sport and beginners should not take this fact lightly.
+Like every adventure sport, safety lies in choosing the right equipment and right technique.
+In the following lines, you will find some information on things to look out for when buying your first surfboard.

 How to Choose Your First Surfboard?